-Plaintiff has reasonable monthly expenses which exceed his monthly income by only a few hundred dollars (even less when considering the amount of monthly assistance he gives his nieces).
-Although he has cash on hand, this amount is not enough to cover his monthly rent payment.
+Plaintiff has reasonable monthly expenses and financial obligations with no current income.
+Although he lists a significant amount of cash on hand, his lack of income makes this money his only means of survival.
 Thus, the Court finds Plaintiff has established that he is entitled to file this action without payment of fees and costs.

 The Court GRANTS Plaintiff leave to proceed in forma pauperis and directs that this case be filed without payment of a filing fee.